Key Points

 What Is Bitcoin Liveliness

-The purple line is Liveliness with a 90-day average against price on a log scale.
-Rising slopes show net spending of older coins… falling slopes show net saving and ageing.
+Bitcoin Liveliness.
+This chart shows Bitcoin Liveliness with a 90 day average against price on a log scale.
+Rising slopes suggest older coins are being spent, while falling slopes suggest saving and supply ageing.
+Source: ChainExposed.

 How It Is Constructed Without The Maths Headache